vibansal/med263/practical_week4.md

 ## 3. Variant filtering in rare disease
-In the lecture, we talked about how DNA sequencing of multiple related individuals can be used to find the genetic cause of rare diseases that show familial inheritance.
+In the lecture, we talked about how DNA sequencing of related individuals can be used to find the genetic cause of rare diseases that affect individuals in a family.
 This requires prioritizing variants based on a combination of (i) sharing by affected individuals, (ii) population allele frequency and (iii) impact on gene function.
-In this exercise, we will use variants identified from exome sequencing of four individuals from a single family with a phenotype of early-onset glaucoma (eye disease).
-The four individuals correspond to the mother (affected, S1) and three children (two affected: S2 and S4; and one unaffected: S3).
+In this exercise, we will use variants identified from exome sequencing of four individuals from a single family with a phenotype of early-onset glaucoma (eye disease) to search for the disease causing variants.
+The four individuals correspond to:

+* the mother (affected), label S1
+* child 1 (affected), label S2
+* child 2 (unaffected), label S3
+* child 3 (affected), label S4

 The variants and genotypes for the individuals have been tabulated in the file "genotypes.coding.csv".
 Each variant has been annotated for its impact on genes and the allele frequency for each variant has also been added using data from the ExAc database.
 This file can be loaded into Excel or google spreadsheet.